Hannibal Hamlin: Political beginnings

 Hamlin unsuccessfully ran for the United States House of Representatives in 1840 and left the State House in 1841.
-He later was elected to two terms in the United States House of Representatives, serving from 1843 to 1847.
-He was elected by the state legislature to fill a U.S. Senate vacancy in 1848, and to a full term in 1851.
+He was later elected to two terms in the United States House of Representatives, serving from 1843 to 1847.
+He was elected by the state legislature to fill a U.S. Senate vacancy in 1848 and to a full term in 1851.
 A Democrat at the beginning of his career, Hamlin supported the presidential candidacy of Franklin Pierce in 1852.

-From the very beginning of his service in Congress, Hamlin was prominent as an opponent of the extension of slavery.
+From the very beginning of his service in Congress, Hamlin was a prominent opponent of the extension of slavery.
 He was a conspicuous supporter of the Wilmot Proviso and spoke against the Compromise of 1850.
 In 1854, Hamlin strongly opposed the passage of the Kansas–Nebraska Act, which repealed the Missouri Compromise.
 After the Democratic Party endorsed that repeal at the 1856 Democratic National Convention, on June 12, 1856, he withdrew from the Democratic Party and joined the newly organized Republican Party, causing a national sensation.

 The Republicans nominated Hamlin for governor of Maine the same year.
 He won the election by a large margin and was inaugurated on January 8, 1857.
 In the latter part of February 1857, however, he resigned the governorship.
 He returned to the United States Senate, serving from 1857 to January 1861.